pslucas0212/Part-X-Satellite-VMWare-Provisioning-Scratch-Pad/README.md

 --foreman-proxy-plugin-remote-execution-ssh-install-key true
 ```

-From the Satellite console we restart the inventory upload process.
+From the Satellite console we set up the inventory upload process.
 From the left hand navigation bar click Confgure -> Inventory Upload.

 ![Configure -> Inventory Upload](/images/sat70.png)